PavanRangani/docs/docs/prd/tasks/task-instance.md

 - During Edit, If Family is reset, the values of the `Entity` and `Section` will also be reset and disabled while `RACI Roles` won't be reset but it will be disabled.
   - In this case, the family will change but the RACI roles will remain the same as in the old family.
 - For `Multi-Step` task, template can't be changed
+  - Reason behind this:
+    - Suppose one multi-step template `Template 1` having 3 sub-task.
+Keith has creates one multi-step trigger and selects `Template 1`.
+So system creates instnces with 3 sub-tasks.
+Now Keith has manually added 2 sub-task in one upcoming instance.
+So a total of 5 sub-task are available for one upcoming instance.
+Now if Keith changes the template name from a recurring trigger, so all upcoming instances will be re-created.
+So Keith manually added 2 sub-task that will be removed from instances.
+That's why we don't allow to change the template name.

+- For Upcoming Recurring Instances, Task type can't be changed.
+  - Reason behind this:
+    - Suppose Keith changes the task type from Multi-step to Normal for the upcoming instance of the trigger.
+Now Keith changes the due date in the trigger.
+So the system will recreate all subsequent instances.
+So Keith's manually updated task will also be changed to multi-step.
+So here, we have disabled the task type in the upcoming instance so that the user's data is not lost.
 - During the edit of the task, Status of the `Sub-Tasks` can not be set to `Done`.

 ### UX Rule
 - When the user changes the task type from `Normal` to `Multi-Step`, the `Template Name` field is showing enabled.
+- Task type appears disabled for Upcoming recurring instances.
+On hover, shows tooltip message.

 ### UI Rule
-Mockup of Normal task [see this](https://drive.google.com/file/d/1j-wKyQjnBKKD1HAVMEhNdH7rnZyU4Xwx/view) Mockup of Multi task [See this](https://drive.google.com/file/d/1KCNmoGEhkjO2sWiYoEnRRdGHCx_sP2nv/view)
+Tooltip message: `Type change is not allowed for Upcoming recurring tasks.
+You can update trigger if you want to change type` Mockup of Normal task [see this](https://drive.google.com/file/d/1j-wKyQjnBKKD1HAVMEhNdH7rnZyU4Xwx/view) Mockup of Multi task [See this](https://drive.google.com/file/d/1KCNmoGEhkjO2sWiYoEnRRdGHCx_sP2nv/view)